Ellison's latest bid to rebuild his office's criminal division stalled in Legislature

 Under the agreement, Ellison's office did secure funding for a new IT case management system that will refresh attorneys' abilities to do casework by computer while also creating a new database for regulating charities in the state.

 Ellison meanwhile would receive new funding to enforce violations of the new wage theft law passed in 2019 as well as additional resources to handle antitrust cases.
-Money for the Attorney General's Office would also help bolster security at the downtown St. Paul offices where most of its staff does its work.
+Money for the Attorney General's Office would also help bolster security at the downtown St. Paul offices where most staff members do their work.

 The Minnesota County Attorneys Association has recommended giving the Attorney General's Office jurisdiction over all officer-involved homicide cases while also supporting attempts to expand its criminal division in the years since Ellison took office.